noaa-pifsc/esd-arp-resources/_pages/fish_team.md

   btn_label: "Placeholder"
   btn_class: "btn--primary"
 ---
+### Survey Goals
+The Pacific NCRMP monitors coral reefs across a vast area, covering about 40 islands and atolls spread over thousands of kilometers.
+The goal of the fish surveys is to provide periodic snapshots of coral reef communities at U.S.-affiliated Pacific islands.
+To achieve this, the survey is designed to collect data at the scale of entire islands and atolls.
+This makes NCRMP a “wide-but-thin” program—meaning it focuses on broad regional trends rather than detailed, site-specific studies.
+The goal is to provide big-picture insights into the health of shallow coral reef ecosystems (0–30 m deep) to support management and conservation efforts.

 {% include feature_row id="feature_row2" type="left" %}
 {% include feature_row id="feature_row3" type="right" %}
 {% include feature_row id="feature_row4" type="left" %}

 ### Why do we survey
+In accordance with the NCRMP goals and objectives, the reef-fish data are collected in a consistent, standardized manner across the U.S. and U.S.-affiliated territories in the Western and Central Pacific, spanning wide gradients in both natural drivers and human impact.
+The resulting datasets serve four main purposes:
-The data collected serve four main purposes: 1. to fulfill NCRMP mandates to assess the status and trends of reef fish assemblages across coral reefs of the U.S.; 2. to provide data in support of coral reef fisheries stocks; 3. to support federal and jurisdictional management by providing a broad spatial context to status and trends apparent from spatially smaller-scale surveys conducted by those agencies; and 4. to generate a consistent and large-scale dataset as a resource for the scientific community.
-In synchrony with our other reef surveys, we can also investigate potential patterns with environmental or benthic changes.
+1. Fulfill NCRMP mandates to assess the status and trends of reef fish assemblages across coral reefs of the U.S.
+2. Provide data in support of coral reef fisheries stocks;
+3. Support federal and jurisdictional management by providing a broad spatial context to status and trends apparent from spatially smaller-scale surveys conducted by those agencies
+4. Generate a consistent and large-scale dataset as a resource for the scientific community.
+In synchrony with our other reef surveys, we can also investigate potential patterns with environmental or benthic changes

 ### Access Data
 Under <a href = "/products/">'Products'</a> you can visualize and access our data using the NCRMP Visualization tool.
 You can go to <a href = "/sops/">'Methods'</a> to see access for specific datasets.
 For raw data, our data is organized in NCEI collections.
 Browse datasets in the <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region; legacy datasets are described in the <a href = "https://www.fisheries.noaa.gov/inport/item/21559" target ="_blank">Ecosystem Monitoring and Assessment subfolder</a>.